Eau de Cologne mint

 Eau de Cologne mint, also known as orange mint and bergamot mint, is a cultivated mint.
 In a 1970 study, most plants were found to be male sterile forms of Mentha aquatica, so were regarded as Mentha aquatica var. citrata, although in England the hybrid Mentha × piperita was found.
 The Royal Horticultural Society treats eau de Cologne mint as Mentha × piperita f. citrata.
 The World Checklist of Selected Plant Families sinks both scientific names into Mentha aquatica.

 Description

 Eau de Cologne mint has a strong odor due to the two chemical constituents, linalyl acetate (45%) and linalool (45-50%), which make up around 90% of the oil.
 Kiran, a high-yielding variety, produces 150 kg of oil/ha while keeping 45% of linalool.
 It is grown mainly in subtropical, fertile land such as northern India.
 The oil is mainly used in the perfumery industry.

-Traditional medicinal uses
+Medicinal uses

 A tea made from the fresh or dried leaves of the plant has traditionally been used to treat stomach aches, nausea, parasites and nerves.